Home Schooling

 Parents agree to:

-- Notify the superintendent every year (parents may use this Recommended Notification Form ); and
+2. Notify the superintendent each year (parents may use the Recommended Notification Form)

-Many parents think that online schools fall into the category of home schooling; this is NOT true.
-In Ohio, online schools are considered community/chartered public schools.
+Many parents think that online schools fall into the category of home education; this is NOT true.
+In Ohio, online schools are considered are internet based community schools (e-schools) or district operated online learning schools.

-If your student is enrolled in an online school based out of state, you must notify your district of residence your student will be attending an out of state school.
-You do not need to provide an intent to homeschool or meet the annual assessment requirement required for home educated students in Ohio.
+If your student is enrolled in an online school based out of state, you must notify your district of residence that your student will be attending an out of state school.
+You do not need to provide an intent to home educate.

-Great news for home educated students!
 Ohio’s College Credit Plus program gives students in grades 7-12 the chance to earn high school and college credit simultaneously by taking courses at participating Ohio colleges or universities.
-Tuition is free if your home school student takes classes at a public college.
+Tuition is free if your home educated student takes classes at a public college.
 There may be modest fees for private college credit.
-The deadline is April 1 for home school students to let the Ohio Department of Education know they want to participate in College Credit Plus next school year.
-Click on College Credit Plus for more information.
+Home educated students must notify the Ohio Department of Education and Workforce if they would like to participate in the program.
+See the College Credit Plus page for more information.

 Legislation allows home educated students the opportunity to participate in extracurricular activities in public schools.
 An “extracurricular activity” is a pupil activity program that is run by a school or school district and is not included in a graded course of study.
 Activities include any offered at the school that the student would attend if enrolled in the public school district where the family resides.
 If the school district does not offer a particular activity, then the student may request to participate in another district’s program.
 The superintendent of the other school district may choose to allow the student to participate as an out-of-district student.